VivekVallabhan3407/JsonFlow/README.md

 - 🌗 **Dark / Light Mode** — Smooth theme toggle with preference memory
 - 📋 **Copy to Clipboard** — One-click copy of formatted output
 - 🔔 **Toast Notifications** — Instant feedback on every user action
+- 🗑️ **Delete Button**- Delete files that are uploaded and clears the editor for formatting another JSON code/file again.

 ---